Polycrylic takes around 2 hours to dry between coats and around 24-48 hours to cure (fully dry).

 Polycrylic has a water-based formula but creates a moisture-resistant coating to protect surfaces.

-How Long Should Polycrylic Paint Dry Between Coats?
+How Long Does Polycrylic Take to Dry Between Coats?

 How To Speed Up Polycrylic Drying Time?

-- Turn on fans in the room to move air quickly through the polycrylic paint coating
+- Turn on fans in the room to move air quickly through the coating.

 - Open the air vents if the room has one.

-Other tips that can help polycrylic dry faster include:
+Other tips that can help polycrylic dry faster are listed below.

-- Applying the polycrylic in the least humid conditions.
+- Applying it in the least humid conditions.

-- Applying the polycrylic paint when the weather feels warm or hot.
+- Applying it when the weather feels warm or hot.

-Tip: You shouldn’t use Japan drier for polycrylic because it’s best suited for oil-based paints while polycrylic is water-based.
+Tip: Don’t use Japan drier for polycrylic because it’s best suited for oil-based paints, while polycrylic is water-based.